kendalled/ult-yuzu/content/en/controllers.md

 ## Official Nintendo Adapter & GameCube Controller

 If you intend on playing via Parsec (online), you need a program to convert your GameCube controller inputs to Xbox 360 inputs.
 I recommend [Delfinovin](https://github.com/Struggleton/Delfinovin/releases/download/v0.02/Delfinovin.zip), but there are many options.
+Delfinovin is made by one guy, is proven to be safe, and works every time.

 ### How to use Delfinovin